emheffernan/emheffernan/README.md

 ## Hi, I'm Em!

 I'm a **cognitive psychologist** with a passion for understanding how we learn and make sense of the world.
 My PhD research explored how surprising information shapes learning and attention, combining **behavioral experiments, computational modelling, and neuroimaging analysis**.
+I'm currently looking at how font design impacts our ability to spot typos in digital text.

 ### What You'll Find Here 🧠📊
-💡 Some previous research projects
+💡 Some recent (and not-so-recent!) research projects
-📊 Data visualization & statistical modeling
+📊 Examples of data visualization & statistical modeling
 🌱 The template I used to generate a custom resume using Rmarkdown

 Feel free to check out my work or reach out—I'm always up for a good discussion about brains, data, and cool research! 😃